Back to all articles

 Key Employee Initiative (KEI)

-Fast-track for highly skilled professionals in key industries.
+Fast-track route for highly skilled professionals in finance, iGaming, aviation, healthcare, or IT.

 • Minimum annual salary: €30,000+